 We see more of Thanos than we do any individual hero, making him in effect the main character.
 This is as much his story as it is anybody else's, and he is played wonderfully by Josh Brolin.

-With so many actors and effects it is not surprising that the movie cost $360 million to make.
+With so many actors and effects, it is not surprising that the movie cost $360 million to make.
 They got their money's worth.
-Some have compared the film to Star Wars in terms of quality, which is not a bad comparison, although I still prefer the first two Star Wars movies.
+Some have compared the film to Star Wars in terms of entertainment value, which is not a bad comparison.